genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 - [Navigating the documentation and how to get help​](#navigating-the-documentation-and-how-to-get-help​)

 ## Schedulers​
-You can use the evaluator to schedule the production of EOD reports (for example), or to send warnings when a defined limit is breached.
+You can use the Evaluator to schedule the production of EOD reports (for example), or to send warnings when a defined limit is breached.

-In system terms, evaluators enable you to connect event handlers to two different kinds of event: dynamic and static (cron rules).
+In system terms, Evaluators enable you to connect Event Handlers to two different kinds of event: dynamic and static (cron rules):

-1. __Cron Rules__, which are scheduling rules; these are defined as [standard cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).
+- __Cron Rules__  are scheduling rules; these are defined as [standard cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).
-2. __Dynamic Rules__, also known as Dynamic Events, are defined as [groovy expression](https://groovy-lang.org/syntax.html), which respond to changes to database table entries.
+- __Dynamic Rules__, also known as Dynamic Events, are defined as [groovy expression](https://groovy-lang.org/syntax.html), which respond to changes to database table entries.

 In both cases, you define the rule in a table in the database: CRON_RULES for static rules and DYNAMIC_RULES for dynamic rules.
 In this training, we're going to use Cron Rules, but if you're interested in the Dynamic Rules please look at [Defining a dynamic rule](/creating-applications/defining-your-application/business-logic/evaluators/configure/#defining-a-dynamic-rule).

 ### Cron rules (static events)​

-Let's create a cron rule that will trigger a batch job that will run once every minute.
+Let's create a cron rule that triggesr a batch job to run once every minute.

 The batch job will generate a position report as a csv for each counterparty.
-This wil be stored in **runtime/position-minute-report**.
+This will be stored in **runtime/position-minute-report**.
 The file name of each report written will have the form COUNTERPARTY_ID-DATE.csv.

 #### The rule